 Beard oil is just that, oil.
 Oil is often given a bad rap in beauty care, but using oil to cleanse and moisturize can actually help balance your body’s natural oils and lead to soft, healthy skin and hair.

-While I have written often about beauty care for women and natural hair care, your man’s beard is no exception and the skin hiding underneath all that facial hair needs as much care and attention as it would if he were shaving it everyday, if not more.
+While I have written often about beauty care for women, your man’s beard is no exception.
+The skin hiding underneath all that facial hair needs as much care and attention as it would if he were shaving it every day, if not more.

-Because beard hair is typically quite coarse, men often experience itchiness, dandruff or “beardruff,” and even in-grown hairs on the delicate facial skin underneath.
-A full beard also makes it difficult to access the skin so common skin problems like dryness, acne, or inflammation can be compounded.
+Because beard hair is typically quite coarse, men often experience itchiness, dandruff (or “beardruff”), and even in-grown hairs on the delicate facial skin underneath.
+A full beard also makes it difficult to access the skin which can compound common skin problems like dryness, acne, or inflammation.